HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 You may want to choose a 3 stage HVLP system.
 Spraying lacquers, varnishes, non-latex water-based paints, automotive finishes, etc. doesn’t take as much power as spraying heavier paints.

-Balance this factor with the size area you are likely to want to spray — for large areas you may still be happier with a 4 stage system.
+Balance this factor with the size area you are likely to want to spray — for large areas you may still be happier with a 4 stage system or higher.
+The D6 offers the most convenient versatility since you can switch the power according to your spray fluid and size of project.

 how much does turbine noise matter to you?